RenderKit/openvkl/README.md

     ultra-resolution immersive environments,” 2013 IEEE Symposium on Large-Scale Data Analysis and Visualization (LDAV), Atlanta, GA, 2013, pp. 59-65.

+## Temporal Variation

+Open VKL supports two types of temporal variation: temporally structured and temporally unstructured.
+When one of these modes is enabled, the volume can be sampled at different times.
+In both modes, time is assumed to vary between zero and one.
+This can be useful for implementing renderers with motion blur, for example.

+Temporal variation is generally configured through a parameter `temporalFormat`, which accepts constants from the `VKLTemporalFormat` enum, though not all modes may be supported by all volumes.
+On volumes that expect multiple input nodes, the parameter is an array `node.temporalFormat`, and must provide one value per node.
+Multiple attributes in a voxel share the same temporal configuration.
+Please refer to the individual volume sections above to find out supported for each volume type.

+`temporalFormat` defaults to `VKL_TEMPORAL_FORMAT_CONSTANT` for all volume types.
+This means that no temporal variation is present in the data.

+Temporally structured variation is configured by setting `temporalFormat` to `VKL_TEMPORAL_FORMAT_STRUCTURED`.
+In this mode, the volume expects an additional parameter `[node.]temporallyStructuredNumTimesteps`, which specifies how many time steps are provided for all voxels, and must be at least 2.
+A volume, or node, with \(N\) voxels expects \(N * temporallyStructuredNumTimesteps\) values for each attribute.
+The values are assumed evenly spaced over times \([0, 1]\): \(\{0, 1/(N-1), ..., 1\}\)

+Temporally unstructured variation supports differing time step counts and sample times per voxel.
+For \(N\) input voxels, `temporallyUnstructuredIndices` is an array of \(N+1\) indices.
+Voxel
+\(i\) has
+\(N_i = [temporallyUnstructuredIndices[i+1]-temporallyUnstructuredIndices[i])\)
+temporal samples starting at index \(temporallyUnstructuredIndices[i]\).
+`temporallyUnstructuredTimes` specifies the times corresponding to the sample values; the time values for each voxel must be between zero and one and strictly increasing: \(t0 < t1 < ... < tN\).
+To return a value at sample time t, \(t0 <= t <= tN\), Open VKL will interpolate linearly from the two nearest time steps.
+Time values outside this range are clamped to \([t0, tN]\).

 ## Sampler Objects